Visual Merchandising: 12 Insights How To Merchandise Your Store

 7. Add compelling signage

 Add a few well-placed, well-worded signs - even on store fixtures.
-Make sure the signs are short and easy to read to catch customers' attention.
+Ensure the signs are short and easy to read to catch customers' attention.

-If your customers are mostly seniors, make it easy on them by using larger fonts.
-Handwritten signs with markers are okay for a kid’s lemonade stand, but anywhere else they tend to look amateurish.
+If your customers are mostly seniors, use larger fonts to make it easy on them.
+Handwritten signs with markers are okay for a kid’s lemonade stand, but they tend to look amateurish anywhere else.

 Don’t ever put up signage that says DO NOT TOUCH.
 You might as well put up a sign that says DO NOT BUY.
 Displays are supposed to get messed up.